GlobalFishingWatch/gpsdio-segment/README.rst

       --noise-dist FLOAT   Units are nautical miles.
 Points within this distance are always considered continuous.
-Used to allow a certain amount of GPS noise. (default: 0.27) --series-field TEXT  Add the segment ID to this field when writing messages.
+Used to allow a certain amount of GPS noise. (default: 0.27) --segment-field TEXT Add the segment ID to this field when writing messages.
-                           (default: series)
+                           (default: segment)
       --help               Show this message and exit.